sIIIckOK/virtual_boy/README.md

 ```

 ### Compared to Conventional Assembly Syntax
-this assembler is designed the way it is for the simplicity of implementation, thats why the syntax feels weird.
+this assembler is designed the way it is for the simplicity of implementation, thats why the syntax feels weird.\
-for example compared to conventional assemblers that are new line sensitive, where each instruction needs to be in a new line
+For example compared to conventional assemblers that are new line sensitive, where each instruction needs to be in a new line,\
-this assembler treats new lines and spaces the same, so in theory you can write multiple instructions in the same line.
+this assembler treats new lines and spaces the same, so in theory you can write multiple instructions in the same line.\

 ## The Byte Writer (__About to be deprecated__)
-There is no assembly to write programs for this virtual machine yet,
+There is no assembly to write programs for this virtual machine yet,\
-instead we use a header file, located in `byte_writer/byte_writer.h`.
+instead we use a header file, located in `byte_writer/byte_writer.h`.\
 It contains all the functions in order to create a binary executables for the VM.

 Here is one examples code, more can be found in `examples/`:
 ```c